Ankononenko/s21_matrix/linux_monitoring_v2/README.md

 ## Part 6. **GoAccess**

-Watching the results of your efforts in the console is certainly nice, but why not also use a ready-made solution that provides a user-friendly interface?

 **== Task ==**

 Use the GoAccess utility to get the same information as in [Part 5](#part-5-monitoring)